 - Tabloid: 11 x 17

-Sometimes, having the right paper dimensions selected can mean the difference between a high-quality print and something that's destined for they recycling bin.
+Sometimes, having the right paper dimensions selected can mean the difference between a high-quality print and something that's destined for the recycling bin.

 If your paper selection, equipment capabilities and project requirements don’t align, your printed results can fall short of your expectations.
-The wrong paper, used in the wrong device for a particular project, will have a negative impact on the overall appearance of the project.
-If your business is having trouble identifying the proper paper weight for your print project requirements and aligning those needs with your printing equipment’s capabilities, consult a copier printer specialist for direction and assistance.
+If your business is having trouble identifying the proper paper weight for your print project requirements and aligning those needs with your printing equipment’s capabilities, talk with a Marco copier printer specialist for direction and assistance.